Eel River Canyon Preserve

 Eel River Canyon Preserve is a nature preserve that protects more than 18 mi of the Eel River and 3 mi of its North Fork, including their confluence.
-It is part of the Eel River Emerald Necklace, a planned chain of connected preserves along the river.
 The 26600 acre preserve is owned and managed by The Wildlands Conservancy as part of its system of preserves.

 Geography

 The preserve spans elevations from 500 ft to 4000 ft, encompassing steep ridges, riparian corridors, and oak woodlands.

+It includes frontage along 18 mi of the Eel River and 3 mi of its North Fork at their confluence.

 Forests include Oregon white oak, buckeye, big leaf maple, madrone, Douglas fir, and ponderosa pine.

-The Wildlands Conservancy has described part of the area as the “Grand Canyon of the Eel River,” though this is not an official geographic designation.

 Flora and fauna

 Habitats include perennial wetlands, vernal pools, and river corridors.

 Wildlife documented in the preserve include salmon, steelhead, foothill yellow-legged frogs, Pacific pond turtles, fishers, ringtails, and two herds of Roosevelt elk.

 History

 The property was long held by the Dean Witter family as part of Lone Pine Ranch.

 In 2019, The Wildlands Conservancy secured an option to acquire the ranch after purchasing the adjacent White Ranch, now Emerald Waters Reserve.

 The acquisition was completed in 2021, creating the Eel River Canyon Preserve with support from state agencies and partner organizations.